tock/book/src/course/thread-net/screen-app.md

 Now that we understand a bit more what's happening under the hood, let's add our first callback!

-`libtock-c` possess a wrapper to register a callback with the kernel that corresponds to button presses:
+`libtock` provides a wrapper to register a callback with the kernel that corresponds to button presses:

 ```c